-Solar PV is the good, but depending on your situation, Thermo Solar may be better for you and save you more money.
+Solar PV is the good, but depending on your situation, Solar Thermal may be better for you and save you more money.

-We sell PV Systems as well as Thermo Solar Systems, so we are unbiased towards any one system.
+We sell PV Systems as well as Solar Thermal Systems, so we are unbiased towards any one system.
 We want to help you get the best solution for your situation.

-Get one of our consultants to compare Solar PV and Themo Solar for YOUR SPECIFIC SITUATION.
+Get one of our consultants to compare Solar PV and Solar Thermal for YOUR SPECIFIC SITUATION.

 For most households water heating represents 30-45% of the power bill.

 Solar Group is offering high quality Solar Thermal Systems.
 Some examples bellow.
 Contact us for more options.

 There are more Solahart panels installed in NZ , than any other solar panel!
 And there’s a Solahart for every situation.

 Panel + Tank + Valves